ines0097/Smartuino-Sailing/README.md

 <pre><code>
 #include <TinyGPS++.h>
 #include <SoftwareSerial.h>
-/*
-   This sample code demonstrates the normal use of a TinyGPS++ (TinyGPSPlus) object.
-   It requires the use of SoftwareSerial, and assumes that you have a 4800-baud serial GPS device hooked up on pins 4(rx) and 3(tx).
-*/

 static const int RXPin = 2, TXPin = 3;
 static const uint32_t GPSBaud = 9600;
 // The TinyGPS++ object